At Bethel, we encourage students to step outside their comfort zone and into experiences that stretch and reshape their view of God's world.

 A large portion of our mission trip costs are funded by gifts from generous donors.

-Each spring, Bethel students, staff, and faculty travel across the country visiting sites of the American struggle for civil rights.
+This spring, Bethel students, staff, and faculty will travel across Minnesota visiting sites of the Ojibwe and Dakota Nations:

 Next Sankofa Trip